 The purpose of this document is to provide guidelines for the electronic submission of meeting reports.
 This document will be revised periodically to reflect the baseline capabilities of Region 3 Executive Committee (Excom) and Region Committee members' e-mail.

-It is expected that all members of the Region 3 Excom Committee will provide written reports prior to the Region Committee Meeting.
+It is expected that all members of the Region 3 Excom Committee will provide written reports at each of the three Executive Committee meetings.
+Additionally, reports are expected from all Region 3 Committee Members at the annual Region meeting held in conjunction with Southeastcon.
 To facilitate effective use of limited meeting time, these reports must be electronically distributed to members ahead of the actual meeting.
 Keep in mind that members will need time before the meeting to read your report.
 The agenda for the meeting contains a submission deadline which members should conform to so that the Excom will have a good meeting.

 The electronic version of the agenda will contain links to a web version of your report.
 The Region 3 Secretary will keep the agenda up-to-date as e-mail reports are submitted.